 To save money, you can camp at Macks Creek Park, only 20 miles northeast of Boise, rather than staying at a hotel.

 Interested in travel to Spain?
 You might like…

 - American Expat Life in Spain and Italy (podcast)

 - 3 Easy and Affordable Destinations for Beginner Travelers

 - 7 Countries, 13 Cities, 6 Weeks, 1 Eurail Pass

 by Patricia from Ze Wandering Frogs

 No need to introduce San Francisco.
-With its beautiful architecture, stunning landscape, and proximity to the Pacific Ocean, it is California’s favorite city.
+Its beautiful architecture, stunning landscape, and proximity to the Pacific Ocean make it California’s favorite city.
 One essential aspect of San Francisco is its diversity, thanks to the many different cultural neighborhoods around the city.

 Chinatown is probably one of the most remarkable of those neighborhoods.
 The San Francisco Chinatown is the oldest in North America, with the first Chinese immigrants arriving in SF around 1850.
 It’s also one of the largest in the US.
 Stepping into Chinatown in San Francisco is almost like stepping into a bustling city in mainland China.